xavi-/node-simple-rate-limiter/README.md

 - `limited.per(time=Infinity)`: The number of milliseconds in which `fn` will be executed `.to(count)` number of times.
 - `limited.evenly([toggle=true])`: Off by default.
 When true, `fn` will be executed evenly through the time period specified by `.per(time)`.
 For example, if set to true and `.to(10)` and `.per(1000)`, then `fn` will be executed every 100ms.
 - `limited.withFuzz([percent=0.1])`: Set to 0 by default.
 Adds a random factor to the delay time.
 For example if set to 0.1 and `.to(10)` and `.per(1000)`, then `fn` will be executed between every 100ms to 110ms.
+- `limited.maxQueueLength(max)`: Set to 5,000 by default.
+If more than 5,000 pending actions are queued, then an exception will be thrown.

 All methods attached to `limited` and can be chained.